wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 <a id="ask-the-ai"></a>

-## 🤖 Ask the AI — Component Composition Mastery
+## 🤖 Ask the AI — Creating the Quiz Experience

 You just built a complex interactive quiz system using component composition, array mapping, and dynamic styling — excellent work!